sajjadGG/book-python/devops/ci-cd/lint.rst

 ``pylint``
 ----------
-Pylint is a Python source code analyzer which looks for programming errors, helps enforcing a coding standard and sniffs for some code smells (as defined in Martin Fowler’s Refactoring book).
+Pylint is a Python source code analyzer which looks for programming errors, helps enforcing a coding standard and sniffs for some code smells (as defined in Martin Fowler's Refactoring book).
 Pylint has many rules enabled by default, way too much to silence them all on a minimally sized program.
-It’s highly configurable and handle pragmas to control it from within your code.
+It's highly configurable and handle pragmas to control it from within your code.
 Additionally, it is possible to write plugins to add your own checks.

 Coding Standard: